rabbitmq/rabbitmq-website/site/upgrade.md

 [Community plugins page](/community-plugins.html) contains information on RabbitMQ version support for plugins not included into the RabbitMQ distribution.

+### Management Plugin Upgrades

+RabbitMQ management plugin comes with a Web application that runs in the browser.
+It is recommended that browser cache is cleared after any upgrade that involved a management plugin update.

+### Discontinued Plugins

 Sometimes a new feature release drops a plugin or multiple plugins from the distribution.
 For example, `rabbitmq_management_visualiser` no longer ships with RabbitMQ as of 3.7.0.
 Such plugins **must be disabled** before the upgrade.